sets-architecture/venice-verifier/readme.md

 4. Check the box at the top when the data is verified/completed
 5. Save the revised data to Google Cloud by clicking the button at the bottom.

+NOTE: Force update from github will overwrite the dataset being edited.

 ## Summary data for the 39 images

 --- DATE AND COLUMNS ---